necst/ropeerto/experiments/2_image_registration/sw/HIPRigidWarp3D/README.md

 ```shell
 make all
 ```
-Note: `Makefile` written for Windows.
-If you are using Linux, you may need to somehow fix the `Makefile`.
-`

 # Input/output volumes
 Input and output volumes are stored in subfolders of `data/input` and `data/output` respectively.
 Automatically generated input volumes are stored in `data/input/generated` and are removed with `make clean`.